Europe's Political Economy

 The EPC’s main forum for health activities is the Coalition for Health, Ethics and Society (CHES), which currently focuses on different aspects of economics of health and healthcare.
 However, every now and then the EPC promotes discussion on other health related issues that go beyond the scope of CHES activities in the given year.
 These events and publications reflect the diversity of issues that support, promote and affect Europeans’ health.
 They help to highlight why health must become an issue across the society and across EU policies.

-The EPC’s health activities are coordinated by Annika Ahtonen, Policy Analyst.
+The EPC’s health activities are coordinated by Annika Ahtonen, Senior Policy Analyst.